 Also of interest is that Winchester has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Winchester telecommute to their jobs.
 Overall, about 10.40% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall education level of Winchester citizens is substantially higher than the typical US community, as 33.70% of adults in Winchester have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Winchester in 2010 was $26,624, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $106,496 for a family of four.
+The per capita income in Winchester in 2018 was $33,908, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $135,632 for a family of four.
 However, Winchester contains both very wealthy and poor people as well.

-Winchester is a somewhat ethnically-diverse city.
+Winchester is an extremely ethnically-diverse city.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Black or African-American.
 Winchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.05% of the city’s residents.
-Important ancestries of people in Winchester include Irish, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 18.22% of the city’s residents.
+Important ancestries of people in Winchester include German, Irish, English, Italian, and European.

 The most common language spoken in Winchester is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Polish.